aesara-devs/aesara/doc/extending/extending_aesara.rst

   should return the same output when they are applied on the same inputs.

-  The :attr:`__props__` lists the properties that influence how the computation is performed (Ususally these are those that you set in  :func:`__init__`).
+  The :attr:`__props__` lists the properties that influence how the computation is performed (Usually these are those that you set in  :func:`__init__`).
 It must be a tuple.
-  If you don't have any properties, then you should set this attribute to the emtpy tuple `()`.
+  If you don't have any properties, then you should set this attribute to the empty tuple `()`.

   :attr:`__props__` enables the  automatic generation of appropriate :func:`__eq__` and :func:`__hash__`.